pubgeo/IARPA-SMART/README.md

 <div style="text-align: center;">
   <figure>
     <img src="resources/site_model_cartoon.png" alt="Description" style="width: 200px;">
     <figcaption>Cartoon illustration of an annotated site model with nine (9) observations at times t<sub>1</sub> through t<sub>9</sub>.
 Each observation contains a polygon representing the spatial boundary of the activity at that time step.
 Notice how the polygon size can change with time as the activity (construction) expands.
-Each observation also contains one of five (5) phase labels (shown here in different colors) representing the phase of activity observed at that time step.</figcaption>
+Each observation also contains one of five (5) phase labels (shown here in different colors; see the Activity Phase Labels section below for descriptions) representing the phase of activity observed at that time step.</figcaption>
   </figure>
 </div>